-The Donaghey Scholars Program serves the university and our community by building a diverse group of high achieving students who share our commitment to curiosity, interdisciplinary approaches to problems, and responsible engagement with the world.
+The Donaghey Scholars Honors Program serves the university and our community by building a diverse group of high achieving students who share our commitment to curiosity, interdisciplinary approaches to problems, and responsible engagement with the world.
 Students use Little Rock as a laboratory, connecting to their studies through coursework, service learning, and final projects.
 The program develops Scholars who are collaborative, open minded, independent thinkers and who bring a broad base of knowledge as well as a strong sense of ethics and a depth of expertise to their careers and lives.

 We achieve these goals through: